Simulation Technology

 Work at the NADS can be done in a variety of ways, including (but not limited to):

 Using our suite of driving simulators and in-house expertise to conduct research and/or clinical studies.
-Utilizing our experience to design and build a driving simulator specifically for your needs.

 |

 Collaborating with our staff and faculty to enhance the functionality of your existing simulation platform.
-Utilizing our expertise in writing in-house simulation software to develop applications suited for your needs.

 |